kubernetes/kubectl/docs/proposals/ktl.md

 but they are still pervasive.
 Frequently, is it much faster and effective to rewrite large pieces instead of trying to refactor them into different designs.

+Some examples of anti-patterns:

+- Relying on specific compiled in API types for generic operations (scale, rollback)
+- Using internal type definitions (printers, various other commands)
+- Round tripping objects read from the server through go structures (some exceptions where this maybe ok)

 ## Goals for ktl

 Thing we need.